poderopedia/powermapa/README.md

 ##Testing the Installation
-In localhost, you must check http://localhost:8000/powermapa At this point you have created all data models in your database, you only need Pre-poluate some data.
+In localhost, you must check http://localhost:8000/powermapa At this point you have created all data models in your database, you only need Pre-polulate some data.
 Before this you need change the migrate attribute in the file 0.py from True to False, for example: `settings.migrate=False`

 ##Pre - Populate: